 Keeping In Shape Using Free-standing Weights

-Quite frankly, some people talk a lot of flannel about body-building and it puts many people off training responsibly with weights.
+Quite frankly, some people talk a lot of flannel about “body-building” and it puts many off training responsibly with weights.
 When done properly it’s a discipline that avoids damaging extremes.
 In the past I have worked carefully and consistently with weights to ease muscular problems associated with my lower back.

 Dumbbells can be particularly effective: “…dumbbells require extreme control, utilization of many stabilizing muscles, coordination between muscle groups and total concentration.
 They have a lower range of motion than barbells or machines, and bombard deep-lying muscle fibers from many different angles” (McKean/Karhan, Hardgainer).

 While doing the Bench Press, don’t tuck your thumbs back with your fingers—the heavy bar and discs could slide off your palms crushing your chest or throat.
 It happens.
 Never bounce the bar off your chest.
 Use controlled steady movements for all exercises.
+Don’t rush.

 Too many in the body-building arena are unavoidably influenced by what they read in mainstream magazines and websites.
 They become preoccupied with looks and a showy physique.
 But those who dig a little deeper find that increased strength and enhanced fitness levels are worthwhile and achievable goals.